notochord/playback/README.md

 ## Navigating this repository

-- `dist/playback.js` - the finished product
+- `dist/` - the finished product, compiled to diferent kinds of JS as needed
 - `src/` - the unbundled source code
-  - `index.js` - this doesn't do much except tie all the other bits together.
+  - `playback.ts` - this doesn't do much except tie all the other bits together.
-  - `loader/` - the loader loads files from the filesystem all promise-like.
+  - `loader/` - the loader loads files from the filesystem and/or via http request, per a resolution algorithm laid out in a comment at the top of that file.
+It's real hacky and probably needs to change significantly.
-    I'll probably remove the whole directory but forget to update the readme.
   - `lexer/` - the lexer takes a .play file as a string and figures out where one token ends and another begins.
 See [Wikipedia](https://en.wikipedia.org/wiki/Lexical_analysis) for a better